-In this post we’ll show you 6 common ingredients that can serve as substitutes for a whole egg in baked goods.
-Whether you are missing real eggs, have an egg allergy, are making a vegan recipe, or have another dietary restriction, having an egg replacement option for when a recipe calls for an egg is crucial for keeping the kitchen stress free.
+In this post, we’ll show you 6 common ingredients that can serve as egg substitutes for baking, ranked with our favorite first.
+Whether you're missing real eggs, have an egg allergy, are making a vegan recipe, or have another dietary restriction, having an egg replacement option for when a recipe calls for an egg is crucial for keeping a happy kitchen.

 What do eggs do?